MRT reliability in last 12 months falls to its lowest level since 2020

 The authority has set an MKBF target of 1 million train-km for the MRT network.

-From July 2024 to June this year, rail reliability fell for three of the five MRT lines – the Downtown Line, North-South Line and East-West Line.
+From July 2024 to June 2025, rail reliability fell for three of the five MRT lines – the Downtown Line, North-South Line and East-West Line.

 The Downtown Line saw the biggest drop in MKBF during that period – from 8.13 million train-km in 2024 to 4.12 million train-km in the 12 months to June.